-The PHANTOM is not normally fitted with a hand throttle in the cab.
+The Phantom is not normally fitted with a hand throttle in the cab.
 It is not possible to use a hand throttle for field use due to type of fuel pump fitted to the engine.

-Due to the design of the fuel pump governing system and the automatic transmission you will find that you have to "drive" the PHANTOM with the foot throttle.
+Due to the design of the fuel pump governing system and the automatic transmission you will find that you have to "drive" the Phantom with the foot throttle.
 Try to anticipate tough spots and be ready to respond with relatively large movements of the throttle to avoid the engine losing speed.
 With a little practice you will find a constant speed can quite easily be maintained.

-A remote hand throttle is fitted onto the rear cab panel near the step.
-It is fitted to enable the PTO speed to be held at 540 rpm when stationary for self-filling the sprayer.
+A remote hand throttle is fitted onto the rear of the cab to enable the PTO speed to be held at 540 rpm when stationary for self-filling the sprayer.